danielloeh/linkhub/README.md

 ### Known Issues
 - The checkbox "save to git" has currently no function

+## Features Planned
+- A groups concept
+- A page with general information
+- Optional Authentication

 ## Deployment
 Its can be easily deployed e.g. via travis to heroku.
 Heroku requires the app to run on $PORT though.